wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==

+= 1.2.4 - November 17, 2014 =

+**Improvements**

+- Wrapped link text in element so it can be hidden using CSS
+- Improvements to pop-up JavaScript

 = 1.2.3 - September 4, 2014 =